-How to Determine the Number of Rest Days to Take After a Marathon
+How to Determine How Long to Rest After a Marathon

 Exactly when you return to running after a marathon depends on how the race went (and your effort during it) and how you feel.
 Some experts recommend one day of recovery time for every mile raced—so 26 days of rest for marathoners.
 And some even recommend one day of rest for each kilometer raced, which would mean 42 days of recovery.

+Don’t panic, though!
 The good news is that “rest” does not have to mean no running at all (though it can).
-It just means taking a break from high-intensity training like speed work or other races for about two to three weeks.
+It just means taking a break from high-intensity training like speed work or other races These 5 Secrets to Speed Will Get You Faster.

 Remember, running a race at a sub-maximal effort is different than racing it at a high effort.
-But the reality is that there is no exact formula to follow for recovery after a marathon, so the best guide is really tuning in and listening to your body.
+But either way, there’s no exact formula to follow for Nutrition - Weight Loss, so the best guide is really tuning in and listening to your body.

-If you need a place to start, though, take three to seven days completely off from running after a marathon.
+At a minimum, take three to seven days completely off from running after a marathon.
 Sleep in, eat, and enjoy your accomplishment.
 After that, begin an active recovery program.
 Active recovery includes light exercise and can include some running, if you are not sore.

-More specifically, “light” exercise means exercising at a low-intensity level, i.e., no more than 60 to 65 percent of your Lacoste L002 Winer Mid sneakers Toni neutri for a relatively short duration, like less than 60 minutes.
-Activity actually helps you recover faster than Winter because it promotes circulation.
+More specifically, “light” exercise means exercising at a low-intensity level, i.e., no more than 60 to 65 percent of your How Can Pronation Affect Your Shoe Choice for a relatively short duration, like less than 60 minutes.
+Activity actually helps you recover faster than inactivity because it promotes circulation.
 And good circulation delivers fresh oxygen and nutrients to muscles and carries away metabolic waste and, therefore, aids healing and recovery.

 If you do want to clock miles, focus on recovery runs during this time—keeping the effort light and easy, meaning you should be able to chat the entire time you’re running.

-Signs to Look for to Return to Running After a Marathon
+Signs You Can Return to Running After a Marathon

-To tune into your body and determine when to run after a marathon, pay attention to soreness.
-Minimal soreness is a good sign, but it may take a few days to kick in.
+Your body will let you know when it wants to run again, and one message it will send is through soreness.
+Minimal soreness is a good sign because it means you’re body is recovering from the challenge, but it may take a few days to kick in.

 Delayed onset muscle soreness (DOMS) typically follows most marathon efforts.
 The soreness results from microscopic muscle tissue damage, and the severity of it depends on your fitness level and the intensity of the effort relative to the training effort.
 The degree of soreness indicates the extent of muscle damage, and this will influence the duration of your recovery period.